Manage multiple machines with Azure Update Manager

 - Operation end time

 When you select any one maintenance run ID record, you can view an expanded status of the maintenance run.
 It contains information about machines and updates.
-It includes the number of machines that were updated and updates installed on them, along with the status of each of the machines in the form of a pie chart.
-At the end of the page, it contains a list view of both machines and updates that were a part of this maintenance run.
+It includes the number of machines that were updated and updates installed on them.
+A pie chart shows the status of each of the machines.
+At the end of the page, a list view shows both machines and updates that were a part of this maintenance run.

-When the Resource Graph Explorer opens, it is automatically populated with the same query used to generate the results presented in the table on the History page in Update management center (preview).
-Ensure that you review the query Update logs article to learn about the log records and their properties, and the sample queries included.
+When the Resource Graph Explorer opens, it's automatically populated with the same query used to generate the results presented in the table on the History page in Update Manager.
+Ensure that you review Overview of query logs in Azure Update Manager to learn about the log records and their properties, and the sample queries included.